tyoung3/sw/README.md

 either

   * an abstract syntax tree,
-  * a linearized tree(a network definition recronstruction),
+  * a linearized tree(a network definition reconstruction),
   * a GraphViz .dot file,
-  * a complete working project tree,
+  * input to swproject.sh to build a complete working project tree,
   * or Go source code from the network model.

 C and other languages could also be generated, but this has not been implemented.